Pacific Cycling Route

 Route

 Despite the name very little (only some of the portions in Shizuoka and Aichi and a tiny section in Wakayama) of the route is on dedicated cycle ways with the rest being on regular roads.
-The route does try to keep off major routes but there are some sections that are on busy 2-lane or 4-lane roads (and in some of those cases the official route is on a sidewalk that is marginal) and some of the roads that it uses can feel downright dangerous with the high truck traffic.
+The route does try to keep off major roads but there are some sections that are on busy 2-lane or 4-lane roads (and in some of those cases the official route is on a sidewalk but in many cases the route is on a busy two lane road that doesn’t have a sidewalk) and some of the roads that it uses can feel dangerous with the high truck traffic.

 Chiba